SG25-Coder/SG25-Coder.github.io/README.md

 ## That was all about my Activity Report of Induction Program 2024.

-### I would like to express gratitude to our esteemed Principal Sir, Respected Professors and Seniors for their hard work, encouragement and inspiration during this Induction Program.
+### I would like to express gratitude to our esteemed Principal Sir, Respected Professors and Seniors for their hard work and encouragement during this Induction Program.

 ### Regards,
 ### Sukhmani Guleria